ikkxeer/Powershell-Useful-Scripts/README.md

 ### Get-VolumeInfo.ps1
 Allows you to list and select volumes to review the main characteristics in an organized and visually clear manner.

+### Get-WeatherReport.ps1
+Get a weather report for the country/city you want through a web request

 ### Set-ColorTheme.ps1
 Change the color of the Windows theme between light and dark with the option to decide between either of the two